hasibulhasanshanto/my-vscode-settings/README.md

-# This is my VS code all setting repository
+# This is my VS code all settings repository

 > Here I'll add all of shortcuts and extentions settings